D-Day: in the steps of heroes

 Summer in Normandy is beautiful… clear sunny days, warm temperatures, and lovely beaches to cool off at after sight seeing.
 This means it is a very popular time to travel and things get busy.
 There won’t be the queues of the famous sights in Paris, but things will take a little longer to get around and there may be some queuing at some museums.
 June has the most daylight hours with the sun coming up before 6am and light lasting until after 10pm so you can pack a lot into your days.

 At the other end of the scale, winter is chilly and days generally see temperatures in the 5-10 degrees centigrade range.
 The days are shorter and February is our coldest month.
-Some restaurants do close over the quieter winter time (from mid-November to February) and some museums close in January.
+La Pommetier is closed in winter (November to March) and some restaurants in Arromanches also close at this time.
+Also, some museums close in January.
 The upside is that there are a lot less visitors around, many attractions are inside, and Normandy food is warm and filling.
-We have two open fires going here at La Pommetier (plus central heating) so from breakfast in the dining room through to relaxing in the living room at night you’ll be toasty warm.

-D-Day is 6 June and La Pommetier books out almost immediately each year so we keep a waitlist for people in case cancellations happen.
-With all the activities going on in Arromanches and things to see our guests generally book for 2-4 nights and don’t leave the village.
+The most popular time to visit is D-Day (6 June) and La Pommetier books out almost immediately each year so we keep a waitlist for people in case cancellations happen.
+With all the activities going on in Arromanches and things to see our guests generally book for four nights and don’t leave the village.